imagej/imagej.github.io/_pages/news/2010-06-14-fiji-heidelberg-is-out.md

 <!-- -->

--   The [WEKA library](/develop/using-weka) is now part of Fiji; the {% include github org='fiji' repo='fiji-compat' source='fiji/FijiClassLoader.java' label='FijiClassLoader' %} is now an instance of URLClassLoader just because of that (thanks for Verena Kaynig, Albert Cardona and Ignacio Arganda-Carreras for the prodding).
+-   The [WEKA library](/develop/using-weka) is now part of Fiji; the {% include github org='fiji' repo='fiji-compat' branch='master' source='fiji/FijiClassLoader.java' label='FijiClassLoader' %} is now an instance of URLClassLoader just because of that (thanks for Verena Kaynig, Albert Cardona and Ignacio Arganda-Carreras for the prodding).

 <!-- -->